eyas-ranjous/timer-node/README.md

 ```

 ### .stop()
-stops the timer. returns a timer reference.
+Stops the timer.
+Can be chained.
 The timer can be started again by calling `.start()` which clears recorded values.

 ```js
 timer.stop();